BluHaven/Sandbox-WebPage/README.txt

 BluHaven here.

-This is my first attempt at creating a full website with all the fixings.
+This is my second attempt at creating a full website with all the fixings.